How#

 How to access particular elements in a tuple#

 If we need to we can access elements of this collection using [] brackets.
-The first element is has index 0:
+The first element has index 0:

 tuple[index]